ConvertKit/convertkit-wordpress/readme.txt

 == Description ==

-[ConvertKit](https://convertkit.com) makes it easy to get more email newsletter subscribers, sell more products and send targeted email newsletters, by easily embedding email marketing / email subscriber forms anywhere on your WordPress web site.
+[ConvertKit](https://convertkit.com) makes it easy to grow your email subscribers lists, sell more products and send targeted email newsletters - all by easily embedding email marketing / email subscriber forms anywhere on your WordPress web site.

 = Email Marketing and Email Newsletter Features =

 - Design [subscription forms](https://convertkit.com/features/forms) in ConvertKit, automatically appending them to any WordPress post or page, or displaying forms within your WordPress content using the supplied Gutenberg block and shortcode options.
 Perfect for building your email subscriber lists.

-- Build [landing pages](https://convertkit.com/features/landing-pages) in ConvertKit, and display them on a WordPress page.
+- Build [landing pages](https://convertkit.com/features/landing-pages) in ConvertKit, and display them on a WordPress page to capture email subscribers
 - List past [email newsletters](https://convertkit.com/features/email-marketing) on your WordPress site

 = Forms =